safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Imagine collusion between data centers.
 They may be able to destroy individual bits of data, but they wouldn't know what they were destroying.
 They wouldn't be able to modify it in a meaningful way because they wouldn't be able to decrypt and re-encrypt the data without the keys, which only the owner has.

 Imagine hacks to data centers.
 This could unleash a vast number of malicious nodes which could cause mass deranking and huge computational load managing the resulting churn.

-The network has a technique (based on the sigmoid curve) to minimize centralization.
-This technique is unseen in blockchains.
-The algorithm results in diminishing returns to farmers that supply significantly above or below the average of other vaults, which creates strong incentives to maintain a decentralization of resources on the network (especially in the xor space).
-Minimizing centralization of the xor space is essential to maintaining the security of the network.
-This is discussed on the MaidSafe blog post about [keeping safecoin decentralised](https://blog.maidsafe.net/2015/02/06/keeping-safecoin-decentralised/).

 There are different forms of centralization that may happen in decentralized networks, each with their own possible motivators, severity and impact.